Get the inside scoop with LoginTC and learn about relevant security news and insights.

 She’s now securely logged in to her Windows machine with zero external communication required.

-Maria’s company chooses to start using a fully on-premises authentication solution.
+Maria’s company chooses to start using a fully on-premises authentication solution, such as LoginTC Managed.
 Included in this solution is an authenticator app that can generate one-time passcodes with zero external network connectivity required.

 Maria uses this app to login to all of her protected services and applications.
 After inputting her first factor credentials, she selects “Software Token OTP” from the dropdown list of available methods and inputs the 6-digit code into the space provided.